fayez-nazzal/TestGPT/README.md

       source ~/.bashrc
       ```

-   - If you are a windows user, go to `System->Settings->Advanced->Environment Variables`, under `System Variables,` click `New` and a new entry with the key `OPENAI_API_KEY` and substitute your OpenAI API Key as the value.
+   - **Windows:** Go to System -> Settings -> Advanced -> Environment Variables, click New under System Variables, and create a new entry with the key `OPENAI_API_KEY` and your OpenAI API Key as the value.

-3. Now inside your project where you want to auto-generate unit tests, you need to have a file called `testgpt.config.json` file in your project's root directory. you can specify the technologies and tips for each file extension.
-Here's an example:
+3. **[Optional]** Create a `testgpt.config.json` file in your project's root directory to specify technologies and tips for each file extension.
+Example:

    ```json
    {